SteMak/cosmwasm_template/README.md

 ### General overview and terms
 A maintainer is a contract manager with the highest access level

-It is possible for anyone to become a maintainer in some circumstances
+Anyone is able to become a maintainer if corresponding registered person is 17+ years old and person name is "Super_Maintainer_887"

+It is not essential to keep the requirements satisfied after caller became maintainer

 There are 2 main object groups: `People` and `Cities`